Civil forfeiture is a serious assault by government on cars, cash and other property.

 To lose your property in most states, prosecutors do not have to charge you, let alone convict you of a crime.
 And if you don’t engage in civil litigation, you may lose it in as few as 20 days.
 Worse, most states allow police and prosecutors to keep most of the forfeited property to supplement their budgets.

-These laws treat property as guilty until the owners hire lawyers, go to court, and try to obtain court orders forcing the police to return their property to them.
-This bizarre and costly process causes many property owners to give up and not even attempt to get back their property.
+These civil laws treat property as guilty until a property owner hires a lawyer, goes to civil court, and obtains an order forcing the government to return his property.
+This bizarre and expensive civil process causes more than 80% of owners in some states to not even try to get back their property.

-The Institute for Justice released a report called Policing for Profit: the Abuse of Civil Asset Forfeiture, which identified only three states with asset forfeiture laws and practices rated as “B” or higher.
+The Institute for Justice’s report Policing for Profit: the Abuse of Civil Asset Forfeiture identified only seven states with forfeiture laws and practices rated as “B” or higher.

-Building on the laws in those three states, the comprehensive document is premised on two simple but important ideas: (1) law enforcement agencies should not profit from forfeiture and (2) a jury should find the accused guilty of a crime before the state takes final title to his or her property.
+The model is premised on: (1) police and prosecutors should not profit from forfeiture; and (2) an owner should be found guilty of a crime before the state takes final title to his property in criminal court.

-As part of its commitment to protecting property rights, IJ has launched a campaign to end civil forfeiture laws and replace them with criminal forfeiture laws through litigation, legislation, and in the court of public opinion.
+As part of its commitment to protecting property and due process rights, IJ has launched a campaign to end civil forfeiture and replace it with criminal forfeiture through litigation, legislation and in the court of public opinion.

-This model law is an important component of IJ’s strategy to ensure that every American’s property is safe from the abuse of self-enriching enforcement of asset forfeiture laws.
+This model is an important component of IJ’s efforts to ensure that every American and his property are safe from government abuse.